blakewood84/flutter-anywhere/README.md

 ## Packages

-To separate the business logic, this project includes one package: `character_repository`.
+To separate the business logic, this project includes one package:

+`./packages/character_repository`.

 ## Open Source Credits